 The Linen Belt

-3 The word of the Lord came to me the second time, saying, 4 “Take the belt that you have bought, which is on your waist, and arise, go to the Euphrates, and hide it there in a cleft of the rock.”
+3 The word of the Lord came to me the second time, saying, 4 “Take the belt that you have bought, which is on your waist and get up.
+Go to the Euphrates and hide it there in a cleft of the rock.”

-6 After many days, the Lord said to me, “Arise, go to the Euphrates, and take the belt from there, which I commanded you to hide there.”
+6 After many days, the Lord said to me, “Get up.
+Go to the Euphrates and take the belt from there, which I commanded you to hide there.”

 15 Hear, and give ear.